-At this time, there is only one (1) Institutional Review Board at the University of North Texas Health Science Center.
-This IRB reviews and approves research in accordance with Department of Health and Human Services (DHHS) regulations in 45 CFR 46, and in accordance with Food and Drug Administration (FDA) requirements set forth in 21 CFR 50, 21 CFR 56, 21 CFR 312, 21 CFR 812.
+At this time, there is only one (1) Institutional Review Board at the University of North Texas Health Science Center, which is the North Texas Regional IRB.
+This IRB reviews and approves research in accordance with Department of Health and Human Services (DHHS) regulations in 45 CFR 46, and in accordance with Food and Drug Administration (FDA)

+requirements set forth in 21 CFR 50, 21 CFR 56, 21 CFR 312, 21 CFR 812.
 In addition, the IRB complies with HIPAA and its regulations set forth in 45 CFR 160 and 164 and Texas law as it pertains to human subjects research.